shakacode/react_on_rails/docs/tutorial.md

-# Tutorial for React on Rails (THIS ONLY WORKS UP TO VERSION 5.1.1)
+# Tutorial for React on Rails

-*Version 5.2 and greater have removed the non-essential options.
-See the [changelog](../CHANGELOG.md) for details on what was removed.*

 This tutorial setups up a new Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.